noahdixon/toystore/docs/DesignDoc.md

 Each of these methods is synchronized to avoid race conditions since the cache is shared across concurrently executing handler threads.
-The cache can also be enabled or disabled on startup of the Gateway Service using a command line argument.
+The cache can also be enabled or disabled on startup of the Gateway Service using the -cs command line argument.

 #### Leader Election